Geodesics in the Deep Linear Network

 \section{Abstract}

 We derive a general system of ODEs and associated explicit solutions in a special case for geodesics between full rank matrices in the deep linear network geometry.
-In the process, we characterize all horizontal straight lines in the invariant balanced manifold that remain geodesics under Riemannian submersion.
+In the process, we find horizontal straight lines in the invariant balanced manifold that remain geodesics under Riemannian submersion.